racksync/hass-addons-suite/multipoint-zigbee/zb1/README.md

 ## Disclaimer ###

-Suitable for those who want to run zigbee2mqtt and can separate the Coordinator's work at more than 1 point.
+This setup is ideal for those who wish to run zigbee2mqtt and require the ability to distribute the Coordinator's tasks across multiple points.
+It provides a flexible and efficient solution for managing your home automation system.

-## How to Install Add-on
+## Install Add-on

-1) Install the addon by adding the repository: https://github.com/racksync/hass-addons-suite to the addon list as usual.
+Install the addon by adding the repository: https://github.com/racksync/hass-addons-suite to the addon list as usual.

-2) Set the addon configuration as follows:
+## Configuration

-- serial config
+Set the addon configuration as follows:

 ```yaml
 port: tcp://ip-address:6638
 adapter: zstack